-The best ways to determine an apple’s ripeness are simply by tasting it, by observing the color of its skin, or by checking its seeds (they are dark brown or black when the fruit is ripe)
+THE BEST WAYS TO DETERMINE AN APPLES RIPENESS are by tasting it; observing the color of its skin; or checking its seeds (they are dark brown or black when the fruit is ripe).

 What is the proper way to pick an apple?